menandmice/micetro_docs/guides/implementation/central_ha.rst

   systemctl restart mmcentral

-5. Login to the Management Console and verify that the current server is running with state "Active" in the :guilabel:`Tools --> Manage high availability` panel.
+5. Login to the Management Console and verify that the current server is running with state "Active" in the :menuselection:`Tools --> Manage high availability` panel.

 6. Click the :guilabel:`Add` button, and add a second server that’ll act as a high availability failover for the Central cluster.
 Same as previously, a unique name (e.g. "central2") is required.
 Set priority to **20**, and click OK.

 .. image:: ../../images/console_ha.png
+  :width: 70%
+  :align: center

 7. On the just added secondary server, install the Men&Mice Central application.
 If it’s already installed, make sure it’s stopped by using (as root):